NicholasThrom/typesafe-json/README.md

 Accessing JSON in TypeScript (or safely in JavaScript) is a nuisance.
-You need to check for undefined every step of the way and assert the type is correct before you can use it.
+You need to check for undefined every step of the way and check the type is correct before you can use it.
-This module is designed to reduce that boilerplate and to make it more concise, readable, and reliable.
+This module is designed to reduce that boilerplate, making it more concise, readable, and reliable.

 ## Example